 How to Mount and Maintain Fire Extinguishers

 When you have a location for the extinguisher, collect the boat fire extinguisher mounts, brackets, and belts to keep it in place.
 Two common types of mounts are wall hooks and metal brackets.
 You should ensure the materials are corrosion-resistant.
 Then, read the mounting instructions carefully to install.
-For a step-by-step guide, watch this video to know how to install a fire extinguisher and know where should fire extinguishers be stored on a boat.
+For a step-by-step guide, watch this video to learn how to install a fire extinguisher and know where fire extinguishers should be stored on a boat.